 Edit The Hubs You Have Already Written

-If the reason the hub is not are not featured is because the hub is not getting traffic.
+If the reason the hub is not featured is that the hub is not getting traffic.
 Determine what you can do to improve traffic to that hub.
-Add pictures, add videos and edit the articles so that they are pristine perfect.
+Add pictures, add videos and edit the articles so that they are pristine and perfect.

 Realize that there may be nothing that you can do to improve traffic to the hub because it is a seasonal article such as a Christmas article that is not getting traffic during the summer.
 This hub will no doubt pick up traffic as time marches toward that season.

 You could also have a short story or poem that you wrote and you can't find any way to edit it to improve it.
-The way to improve traffic in this case is not in improving the hub.
+The way to improve traffic, in this case, is not by improving the hub.
 Instead, it may be necessary to extend your network with potential readers.

 Update SEO Keywords and Practices

 If you have noticed that some hubs which were getting a lot of traffic have suddenly died down to a crawl, the problem may be because of changes in online algorithm policies in SEO or Search Engine Optimization.

 Don't overdo using keywords.
 It may work against you rather than for you.
 At one time, you couldn't have too many keywords in a paragraph, the more the better.
 However, that is no longer true.
 Limit your specific keywords to one in the heading and subheadings and the number you have in subsequent paragraphs.